 Understanding CRSV

-Women, girls, and non-binary persons are inherently more vulnerable to conflict-related violence in general.
-Conflict paves the way for gendered vulnerabilities - ranging from an increased burden of care-work and breadwinning, to facing increased domestic violence as a result of the breakdown of the economy and security sector.
-The CRSV Observatory acknowledges this inherently as a universal, gendered experience of armed conflict.
-In addition to this, however, sexual violence is enabled by conflict conditions.
-This violence may be systemic and planned or opportunistic.
+It is common understanding that women, girls, and non-binary persons are more likely to be targeted by conflict-related violence – sexual, gender-based, and sexualized – in general.
+The Observatory recognizes that conflict paves the way for gendered vulnerabilities – ranging from an increased burden of care-work and breadwinning, to facing increased domestic violence as a result of the breakdown of the economy and security sector.
+The Observatory acknowledges this as a universal, gendered experience of armed conflict.
+However, it is also true that men and boys are equally likely to be targeted by conflict-related sexual violence, which, in most conflict contexts, has been reported with a degendered lens of “torture.”

 The systematic use of CRSV in armed conflict contexts is often in furtherance of particular agendas, war crimes, and large-scale violence.
 Some of these agendas and war crimes include: